Nodefusion/NodefusionPortal.UserManual/README/Organizations/Crohoster.md

 Create new Crohoster form has only one field named Plan which shows available plans for selection.
 List of plans is available here: https://www.crohoster.com/

-After the plan has been chosen the Create new Crohoster button will be enabled.
+After the plan has been chosen by the user, Create new request can be used to create new plan.

 ### Show existing Crohosters